WNYC Archive and Preservation Process

 Sometimes an engineer may decide that a singer will sound better if the frequencies on the high end of her voice receive less emphasis while the frequencies on the low end of her voice are given more emphasis.
 By altering specific frequencies, the engineer is said to be applying equalization.
 Before the Recording Industry Association of America (RIAA) adopted the RCA Victor standard for disc recording in 1956, studio engineers often equalized or modified the original recording signals to fit within a standard set by the individual record label or broadcast transcription disc cutter.
 Sometimes these standards vary from year to year even within the same company.

-Following recommendations from the Library of Congress, The Association for Recorded Sound Collections (ARSC) and the International Association of Sound and Audiovisual Archives (IASA) WNYC and WQXR are now storing all digitally born audio material as broadcast wave files (BWF) at their original production sampling and bit rates in our digital asset management system or DAM.
-Known as Silex Media's DAVID system, the DAM is fairly common at European and Scandinavian broadcast facilities and several major North American clients.
-Analog material in the archives is transferred into DAVID at 96 kHz sampling rate and 24 bit resolution using professional analog-to-digital converters and ProTools software.
+Following recommendations from the Library of Congress, The Association for Recorded Sound Collections (ARSC) and the International Association of Sound and Audiovisual Archives (IASA), WNYC and WQXR are now storing all digitally born audio material as broadcast wave files (BWF) at their original production sampling and bit rates in our digital asset management system or DAM.
+Known as Silex Media's DAVID system, the DAM is fairly common at European broadcast facilities and several major North American clients.
+Analog material in the archives is transferred into DAVID at 96 kHz sampling rate and 24 bit resolution using professional analog-to-digital converters and recording software.
 The storage network and back-up systems for the DAM have multiple redundancies, fail-safe and self-policing mechanisms for detecting and repairing node and/or disk failure within a clustered Isilon storage array.
 In addition, these digital assets are backed-up to an LTO-4 high density tape carousel storage with copies moved to an off-site data storage vault.